foldright/cffu/README.md

 - Doesn't swallow exceptions, facilitating business problem troubleshooting
   - When multiple input `Action`s throw exceptions during execution, log reports will be printed for exceptions not fed back to the business through the returned `CF`

+These multiple-`Action` methods also support "different concurrent execution strategies" and "returning results of multiple input `CF`s".

 Example code: